 So, it’s important to check your bank account regularly to make sure all of your debits are accurate.
 If you notice anything out of the ordinary, report it to your bank immediately to prevent any major liability.
 After all, you don’t want to be out $500 because of ACH fraud!

 Canceling an ACH Transfer

 A final issue to consider when receiving ACH payments is that, in limited circumstances, the sender can actually reverse the transaction.

 Check with your bank about how they handle this process because it differs from place to place.
 Though rare, this could happen, for instance, if your employer deposits the wrong amount into your bank account.

-Rather than asking you to manually return the funds, they could simply reverse the funds to come back to them.
+Rather than asking you to return the funds manually, they could simply reverse the funds to come back to them.